 Good people become collateral damage in a milieu where there are only friends and enemies–rather than perceiving a variety of opinions from people who share the same aspirations and simply disagree on the means to achieve them.
 That’s when a solid marriage provides an essential anchor.

 Key in any relationship is respect for others’ dignity.
 A leader–and a spouse– must be strong, and the Jewish “Ethics of the Fathers” admonishes: “Who is a strong person?”
 “One who can control his inclinations.”
-For our own benefit, we should strive not to act impulsively (and so much more should the person responsible for the well-being of 327 million exercise consideration and restraint).
+For our own benefit, we should strive not to act impulsively (and so much more should the person responsible for the well-being of 327 million).

 Marriage encourages becoming a respectful person who is in turn worthy of others’ respect.
 When irritants and insults would otherwise set off angry reactions, a happy marriage to a trusted partner becomes the counterbalance.
 In a marital team, both work for the betterment of the combination; both choose to give even when inconvenient, and this inspires giving in return.
 A good marriage provides the steady, sturdy resource for dismissing anger and behaving reasonably–the antidote to jumping onto Twitter in retribution,

 I’m grateful for my husband, whose generosity and integrity continue through insecure times.
-We just don’t know how the political scene–or any other worrying concerns– will impact our prospects for the future.
-But we both wake up saying “I love you; I appreciate you,” and trading those words lets the rest fade away.
+We just don’t know how a virus or the political scene–or any other worrying concerns– will impact our prospects for the future.
+But we both wake up saying “I love you; I appreciate you,” and trading those words lets the rest fade, at least for awhile.